cse110-sp24-group27/Codelog/admin/cipipeline/phase1.md

 ### Automated Documentation and Deployment
 [JSDoc](https://github.com/marketplace/actions/jsdoc-action)

-It uses comments in JS files to create a html documentation based on website templates.
+It uses comments in JS files to create a HTML documentation based on templates.

 [Deploy to GitHub Pages](https://github.com/marketplace/actions/deploy-to-github-pages)

-The html documentation will be deployed in `gh-pages` branch and published
+The HTML documentation will be deployed in `gh-pages` branch and published.

 ### Personal Reviews
 `main` branch protection to request one reviewer before merging.